mas-bandwidth/netcode/STANDARD.md

 ## Challenge Token

-Challenge tokens are used by netcode.io to stop clients with spoofed IP packet source addresses from connecting to servers.
+Challenge tokens stop clients with spoofed IP packet source addresses from connecting to servers.

 Prior to encryption, challenge tokens have the following structure: